hashicorp/terraform-provider-kubernetes/website/docs/d/pod_v1.html.markdown

 * `exec` -  exec specifies the action to take.
 * `failure_threshold` -  Minimum consecutive failures for the probe to be considered failed after having succeeded.
+* `grpc` -  GRPC specifies an action involving a GRPC port.
 * `http_get` -  Specifies the http request to perform.
 * `initial_delay_seconds` -  Number of seconds after the container has started before liveness probes are initiated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)
 * `period_seconds` -  How often (in seconds) to perform the probe